gregphillips03/dsci401/README.md

 	> When a record is attributed to an AECOM Employee, how often does my classifier correctly predict that?.

 + This is the <b>recall</b> error metric, or <i>the fraction of relevant instances that have been retrieved over the total amount of relevant instances</i>.
-In other words, are we saying the record is associated with an AECOM Employee when it actually is.
+In other words, are we saying the record is associated with an AECOM Employee when it actually is?

 Algorithm | Total Relevant Instances | Relevant Instances | Recall Score
 --- | ---: | ---: | ---: